 Nobis Hotel Copenhagen

-Set beside Ny Carlsberg Glyptotek art museum, minutes from Tivoli Garden, this clever hotel hails from the skill set of a family-owned hotel group renowned for their creative re-imagining of historic landmarks.
-To whit, Nobis, once the Royal Danish Conservatory of Music, presents renovated interiors by star-chitect Gert Wingaardh.
-Rooms boast fascinating elements from concrete to marble for a grand finale effect of awe, drama and artistry.
-Dine at field-to-plate Restaurant NOI, an urban oasis of pleasure, inspired by the region.
+Set beside Ny Carlsberg Glyptotek art museum, minutes from Tivoli Garden, this clever hotel hails from the skill set of a family-owned hotel group renowned for its creative re-imagining of historic landmarks.
+To wit, Nobis, once the Royal Danish Conservatory of Music, presents renovated interiors by star-chitect Gert Wingaardh.
+Rooms boast fascinating elements from concrete to marble for a grand finale effect of awe, drama, and artistry.
+Dine at the field-to-table Restaurant NOI, an urban oasis of pleasure, inspired by the region.
 Danish lobster is a must.

 Kokkedal Slott